abbygoyal/Add-Cart-using-Redux-FireBase-/README.md

 ## React-Add-To-Cart(Redux & FireBase)

-React Redux Add to Cart using FireBase as DataBase
+React Redux Add to Cart using FireBase as DataBase.

 ## Live Project Link